uliw/esbmtk/docs/manual/manual-1.rst

                └── SpeciesProperties
                    └── ElementProperties

-The relationship between two reservoirs is specified by a connection properties object that specifies which reservoir is the upstream source, and which is the downstream sink.
-It also specifies the type of connection, e.g., to scale the flux between from upstream to downstream by the respective species concentrations.
+The biogeochemical relationship between two reservoirs is specified by a ``ConnectionProperties`` object.
+This object specifies:

+- Which reservoir is the upstream source,

+- Which reservoir is the downstream sink,

+- The type of flux connection (i.e., how flux is computed),

+And other parameters required to calculate any given flux.

 ::